igoramadas/jarbunq/README.md

 Total lack of creativity.
 Jarvis + bunq. sure.

 ## How stable is this?

 I have it running myself on my own server since 1st of September 2019.
-No issues so far, and a bunch of Amazon and Strava related payments processed successfully :-)
+No issues so far, and a bunch of automated payments processed successfully :-)

 ## Bugs or suggestions?